Education HELP ALERT® Blogs

 Many grants are immediately available to help U.S. schools who need access to funding for school panic alarm crisis systems to help them quickly respond to security incidents.

 The Washington Post has identified 203 children and educators who have died and 453 who were injured between the Columbine shooting in 2019 and today, with the scourge of school violence showing no signs of decline.
-There were 404 school shootings since 1999, according to Post data.
+There have been 404 school shootings since 1999, according to Post data.

 Legislators started to act after the shooting at Marjory Stoneman Douglas School in Florida in 2018 that killed 17 people.
 Parents of one of the students killed started the Make Our Schools Safe Foundation which helped pass the first Alyssa’s Law in New Jersey in 2019, mandating the installation of emergency alert systems that connect to law enforcement in public schools.